 This study was designed as quantitative research, using a survey method to collect data.
 A self-administered questionnaire was used as a research instrument to gain feedback from 200 respondents.
 Hair et al. (2014) suggested that 200 responses meet the confirmatory factor analysis test requirement and the measurement model in AMOS (Analytical Moment of Structure).
-The respondents were selected through purposive sampling and narrowed down only to the NPO website users.
+The respondents were selected through a purposive sampling and narrowed down only to the NPO website users.
 The study analysed 269 NPO website user responses from ten popular NPOs in Malaysia.
-The NPOs helped blast the questionnaire to their website users.
+The NPOs helped blasted the questionnaire to their website users.

-The nomination for the Putra Brand Awards determines a popular NPO.
-The award recognises organisations' brand building and is measured by consumer preference.
-The rationale for selecting respondents from the NPO award listing is that the website's ranking is an important indicator to determine the quality of a website (Davidavičienė & Tolvaišas, 2011).
-Also, the NPO's reputation is one factor influencing users to donate (Snipes & Oswald, 2010).
+A popular NPO is determined from the nomination in Putra Brand Awards.
+The award recognises organisations' brand building, and is measured through consumer preference.
+The rationale of selected respondents from the NPO award listing is because the website's ranking is an important indicator to determine the quality of a website (Davidavičienė & Tolvaišas, 2011).
+Also, the NPO reputation is one of the influencing factors to influence users to donate (Snipes & Oswald, 2010).
 Thus, the study deemed that using popular NPO is a relevant approach.
-In addition, a similar practice was also applied by Diaz et al. (2013) to use popular NPO in their study.
-It is acceptable because a well-known NPO would receive higher contributions than the less popular NPO (Gordon, Knock, & Neely, 2009; Snipes & Oswald, 2010).
+In addition, a similar practice has also been applied by Diaz et al. (2013) to use popular NPO in their study.
+It is considered acceptable because a well-known NPO would receive higher contributions than the less popular NPO (Gordon, Knock, & Neely, 2009; Snipes & Oswald, 2010).

-The website quality questionnaire, which consists of 43 items, is self-reported and represents the NPO website users' intention to donate based on the NPO website quality.
-The respondent marked their response on 27 items of website quality, which they agreed on as an important quality construct to attract them to donate.
+The website quality questionnaire is self-reported, consisting of 43 items; representing the NPO website users' intention to donate based on the NPO website quality.
+The respondent marked their response on 27 items website quality, which they agreed on as an important quality construct to attract them to donate.
 The respondents' feedback is recorded using a 5-point Likert-type scale (1 - Strongly disagree, 2 - disagree, 3 - somewhat agree, 4 - agree, 5 - strongly agree).
-Salim and Abdullah (2017) also applied a similar measurement in their instrument development to allow respondents to express the extent to which they agree or disagree.
+A similar measurement was also applied by Salim and Abdullah (2017) in their instrument development to allow respondents to express the extent to how much the respondents agree or disagree.